-The Roseworthy Veterinary Hospital is home to experienced veterinarians who are highly skilled in their approach to diagnostics, procedures and treatment plans for various horse conditions.
+The Roseworthy Veterinary Hospital is home to experienced veterinarians who are highly skilled in their approach to diagnostics, procedures and treatment plans for patients.

-Veterinary anaesthetists work with other veterinarians to provide your horse with expert support when anaesthetised.
+Veterinary anaesthetists work with other veterinarians to provide your pet with expert support when anaesthetised.

 We use innovative anaesthetic techniques such as ultrasound guided loco-regional anaesthesia, epidurals, mechanical ventilation and advanced pain management.